 Fermenting under pressure has become a popular topic in the homebrew world.
 With that, dry hopping under pressure has also been a strategy to lock in volatile aromas rather than blowing them out through the airlock.
 My batch currently fermenting in a corny keg is sitting at 10 PSI, which is being managed by a spunding valve.
 You must have some form of pressure release or you can easily over-pressurize the keg.
 I added 8 ounces of dry hops on day 3 to a 4-gallon NEIPA, and within an hour, the keg quickly went from 0-10+ PSI as the yeast started working on the hops.

 Keg hopping is exactly what it sounds like—adding 2-3 ounces of hops directly to the serving keg to keep the beer’s aroma fresher for the duration of the keg’s life.
 If you go this route I would recommend you hop in a fine mesh bag so you don’t risk clogging your dip tubes with hops.
-One potential downside is keeping your beer on the hops for too long, which could introduce unwanted vegetal off-flavors.
+I have a stainless hop tube that won’t get sucked up via a diptube and sinks to the bottom of the keg.

 I’ve produced some pretty intense flavor and aroma from keg hopping.
 You’re essentially drinking beer that was in contact with hops seconds before reaching your glass.
 It’s an awesome way to add explosive aroma in a short amount of time.
 Just note, it tends to add some haze as well.
 Absolutely worth experimenting with!